 Every month they are forced to put their life on hold, step back and become invisible.
 Every month they are compelled to believe that they’re impure.
 Every month they are punished, simply because they are women.

 A woman is impure when she menstruates.
 But if she does not menstruate then she is considered unlucky as she cannot bear children.
 She has to build her life around her period schedule.
 Being a woman feels like an extended curse every single day.
 Even in these modern times, we are choosing to blindside facts and be governed by dogmatic beliefs.
 The regressive thinking and ignorance regarding menstruation are uncharacteristic of this contemporary era.
 The one tracked mind of this society is truly infuriating.

-Menstruation in Nepal is a topic seldom discussed.
+The topic menstruation in Nepal is seldom discussed openly.
 Most girls have not heard about menstruation before it actually happens to them.
 This leads to more panic and fear when puberty hits.
 The unexplained bleeding, those torturous cramps and, the unexpected mood swings leave them terrified.
 But instead of helping ease this transition to womanhood the society chooses to alienate them and leave them in isolation.
 In pain, helpless and alone.

 Menstruation in Nepal